 Her health is not what it used to be and I really want her to be able to enjoy the cruise that she’s always wanted to go on.
 Rebecca and I were crunching numbers on the Royal Caribbean website, and we will continue to do so on other cruise sites.
 The amount we came up with is $4,000, which is $2,000 per person for the cruise tickets and travel expenses.
 I’m thinking about a cruise in April 2019.
 That will give us plenty of time to raise the money and find the perfect cruise for them.

 I’m going to construct the first draft of the GoFundMe page contents.
 I told my friend I would let her see it, in case there were any changes she wanted to make.
 Once she gives me the thumbs up, I will complete the GoFundMe page and make it live.
 I am so excited to make this happen for her.

 Finally, on a Christmas topic, I did manage to string two strands of lights around a picture frame and my bookcase.
 They look extremely pretty.
 My kitty cat, Josie, to my happy surprise has only pawed at them one time.
 I’m shocked beyond belief.
 I fully expected her to pull the strand down minutes after I plugged it in and all the lights lit up.
 I also hung up a couple of stockings.
 I drank plenty of eggnog, went on my traditional Christmas Eve light ride, went to two Christmas dinners, and passed out at 8:30 Christmas night with a full belly.

 Rebecca and I will be here tomorrow, for our last Thursday, as we go down to one working day a week … at least for a while.

-Until tomorrow, I bid you a good day, take care, and happy reading.
+Until tomorrow, I hope everyone had a Merry Christmas, love one another, take care, and happy reading.